Chart Color Schemes

 Eurobodalla Hinterland ranks among the oldest 10% of areas nationwide

-The median age in Eurobodalla Hinterland is 52 years, significantly higher than Rest of NSW's average of 43 years and also above the national norm of 38 years.
-The 55-64 age cohort is notably over-represented at 18.2% locally, compared to Rest of NSW's average, while the 25-34 age group is under-represented at 7.8%.
-This concentration in the 55-64 age group is well above the national average of 11.2%.
+The median age in Eurobodalla Hinterland is 52 years, significantly higher than Rest of NSW's average of 43 years and the national norm of 38 years.
+The 55-64 age cohort is notably over-represented at 18.2% locally compared to Rest of NSW's average, while the 25-34 year-olds are under-represented at 7.8%.
+This concentration of the 55-64 cohort is well above the national figure of 11.2%.
 Between 2021 and present, the 75 to 84 age group has grown from 7.7% to 10.8% of the population.
-Conversely, the 45 to 54 age cohort has declined from 13.5% to 11.1%, and the 55 to 64 group has dropped from 19.6% to 18.2%.
-Population forecasts for 2041 indicate substantial demographic changes in Eurobodalla Hinterland, with the 75 to 84 age cohort projected to grow by 40%, adding 159 residents to reach 563.
-In contrast, population declines are projected for the 55 to 64 and 65 to 74 age cohorts.
+Conversely, the 45 to 54 cohort has declined from 13.5% to 11.1%, and the 55 to 64 group has dropped from 19.6% to 18.2%.
+Population forecasts for 2041 indicate substantial demographic changes for Eurobodalla Hinterland, with the 75 to 84 cohort projected to grow by 39%, adding 158 residents to reach 563.
+In contrast, population declines are projected for the 15 to 24 and 55 to 64 cohorts.